 With so many makeup and skincare tutorials on Youtube and multiple influencers flaunting their favourite products on Instagram, many of us end up with heaps and heaps of beauty products in our dressers.
 Raise your hand if you’re guilty of that.
 Maintaining all that ain’t easy, ladies.
 You have to watch out for the expiry date on the packaging of each of your products, make sure they’re stored in a cool and dry place, and most importantly, your products and brushes must be disinfected!
-Infected beauty products can wreak havoc on your skin and cause eye infections too.
+We may buy sanitizing skin care products, but infected makeup products can wreak havoc on your skin and cause eye infections too.
 While there are some basic tips like not sharing your eye products, washing your brushes ever so often and washing your hands just before applying beauty products, in this post we give you ways to disinfect your products and ensure that they’re safe to use.

 Show some love to those lippies and blushes, won’t you?